Best Ultralight Sleeping Pads of 2025

 Cons:

-The Sea to Summit Ultralight Insulated Air Sleeping Mat is an excellent option if you find sleeping on vertical or horizontal baffles less comfortable than quilted baffles but still want a fairly light and durable sleeping pad.
+The Sea to Summit Ultralight Insulated Air Sleeping Mat is an excellent option if you find sleeping on vertical or horizontal baffles less comfortable than quilted ones but still want a fairly light and durable sleeping pad.
 We found that the quilted baffle pattern did a better job cradling us, resulting in less shifting around during the night.
-While not the lightest pad on the market — in size regular, it weighs 19.3 ounces with the inflation bag and 17.9 ounces without — it’s still competitive and at a lower price than other options.
-This pad also comes in extra small, small, and large sizes to accommodate various body types.
-You can opt for a shorter version to use your pack under your legs for added insulation, if you want to save a few grams.
+While not the lightest pad on the market — in size regular, it weighs 19.3 ounces with the inflation bag and 17.9 ounces without — it’s still competitive and less expensive than other options.
+This pad comes in extra small, small, regular, and large sizes to accommodate various body types.
+You can opt for a shorter version if you use your pack under your legs for added insulation if you want to save a few grams.

 It also has a relatively high R-value of 3.1, which makes it an excellent three-season pad.
 However, since it is heavier than pads with comparable R-values, it is challenging to choose this pad over its competitors when specifically considering warmth-to-weight ratios.
 But the quilted baffles justified the extra weight for at least one of our testers.
 When inflated, it seems impossibly thin and incapable of providing either comfort or warmth, but it does an admirable job at both.